 Add the light brown sugar into the cornstarch water mixture and whisk to combine.

-Whisk in the mashed bananas, oil, vanilla and cinnamon.
-Mix until well combined.
+Whisk in the mashed bananas, oil, vanilla and cinnamon until well combined.

 Using a whisk, stir in the gluten free flour mixture a third at a time until just combined.
 If it gets too thick, switch to a spatula.

-Using your palm, gently press the chips into the batter but don’t submerge them.
+Gently press the chips into the batter so they stick but don’t submerge them.

 Bake in the center rack of the oven at 350 degrees Fahrenheit for 70 minutes until the loaf is risen and springy when gently touched.